brather1ng/RePoE/docs/mods.md

   allies, it only affects the carrier.
 The buff referenced by the id specifies the stats of this mod that are applied to others and some information for display purposes.
-- `grants_effect`: Active gem and support gem like effects this mod gives.
+- `grants_effects`: Active gem and support gem like effects this mod gives.
   The two fields (`granted_effect_id` and `level`) identify a single row in `GrantedEffectsPerLevel.dat`.
-These can be resolved with`gems.json`:
+These can be resolved with `gems.json`:
   `granted_effect_id` is a key in the root dictionary and `level` is a key in the `per_level` object of the object for `granted_effect_id`.